Governor-General of the Philippines

-The governor-general of the Philippines (Gobernador-Heneral ng Pilipinas; Gobernador General de Filipinas; フィリピン総督) was the title of the government executive during the colonial period of the Philippines, first by the Spanish in Mexico City and later Madrid as "Captain General"– Capitán General de Filipinas, Kapitan Heneral ng Pilipinas) from 1565–1898 and the United States (1898–1946), and briefly by Great Britain (1762–1764) and Japan (1942–1945).
-They were also the representative of the executive of the ruling power.
+The governor-general of the Philippine was the chief executive of the colonial government in the Philippines under Spanish (1565–1898), American (1898–1946), British (1762–1764), and Japanese (1942–1945) rule.
+During the Spanish period, the office was formally known as the captain general of the Philippines (Capitán General de Filipinas; Kapitan Heneral ng Pilipinas).
+The governor-general also served as the representative of the executive authority of the ruling power.

-On November 15, 1935, the Commonwealth of the Philippines was established as a transitional government to prepare the country for independence from American control.
-The governor-general was replaced by an elected Filipino president of the Philippine Commonwealth, as the chief executive of the Philippines, taking over many of the duties of the governor-general.
-The former American governor-general then became known as the high commissioner to the Philippines.
+On November 15, 1935, the Commonwealth of the Philippines was established as a transitional government to prepare the country for independence from American rule.
+The governor-general was replaced by an elected Filipino president of the Philippines, who assumed many of the duties of the office as chief executive of the Commonwealth.
+The last American governor-general subsequently became the high commissioner to the Philippines.

 From 1565 to 1898, the Philippines was under Spanish rule.
-From 1565 to 1821, the governor and captain-general was appointed by the viceroy of New Spain upon recommendation of the Spanish Cortes and governed on behalf of the monarch of Spain to govern the Captaincy General of the Philippines.
-When there was a vacancy (e.g. death, or during the transitional period between governors), the Real Audiencia in Manila appointed a temporary governor from among its members.
+From 1565 to 1821, the governor and captain-general was appointed by the viceroy of New Spain and governed the Captaincy General of the Philippines on behalf of the monarch of Spain.
+During vacancies in the office, such as upon the death of an incumbent or during transitional periods between appointments, the Real Audiencia of Manila appointed a temporary governor from among its members.

-After Mexico won its independence in 1821, the country was no longer under the Viceroyalty of New Spain (present-day Mexico) and administrative affairs formerly handled by New Spain were transferred to Madrid and placed directly under the Spanish Crown.
+Following the Mexican War of Independence in 1821, New Spain ceased to exist and the administrative affairs of the Philippines that had previously been handled through Mexico City were transferred directly to Madrid and placed under the authority of the Spanish Crown.